 3. Control to the Employees

 Give more control to the employees for their work.
 You must give your workers the authority and flexibility to make decisions.
-By flexibility, allow them to set their working hours and work from home provisions.
+Allow them to get creative in their problem solving approach, flexible timing in case of remote workers with proper work from home setup assistance, etc.

 These actions help with employee satisfaction, which is vital for employee loyalty.